Concentration Inequalities for Sums of Markov Dependent Random Matrices: Introduction

 Another line of work has sought to generalize the scalar setting to concentration inequalities of sums of independent random matrices, beginning with the work of Ahlswede and Winter \cite{ahlswede2002}.
 Several authors have followed the Ahlswede-Winter approach to develop analogs of Hoeffding's and Bernstein's inequalities for sums of random matrices; some works include \cite{gross2011, recht2011, Christofides2008, oliveira2009, oliveira2010}.
 However, results using this framework often have variance proxies that are suboptimal.
 To this end, \cite{tropp2011, tropp2015} developed techniques to circumvent this barrier, allowing for concentration inequalities that are much tighter in many cases.
 These results are powerful and easy to use \cite{tropp2016, TROPP2018}, with various applications \cite{avner2011, DRINEAS2011, lopez2014}.

 We combine the above two lines of study in our work to develop concentration inequalities -- Hoeffding and Bernstein-type -- for the largest eigenvalue of sums of Markov dependent Hermitian random matrices, by combining the Ahlswede-Winter style argument for random matrices with the spectral techniques used to study Markov dependent scalar-valued random variables.
-The starting point is a deep result of \cite{garg2018}, which provides a multi-matrix Golden-Thompson inequality that supports a spectral approach.
-Our results are broad and general: we provide inequalities for \textit{time-dependent} matrix-valued functions of a \textit{nonreversible} Markov chain on \textit{general state spaces}.
-In this way, our Hoeffding-type bounds vastly generalize previous work and provide sharper constants, and our Bernstein-type bounds are new in the literature.
+The starting point is a deep result of Garg et al. \cite{garg2018}, which provides a multi-matrix Golden-Thompson inequality that supports a spectral approach.
+Our results are broad and general: we provide inequalities for \textit{time-dependent} matrix-valued functions of a \textit{nonreversible} Markov chain on \textit{general (continuous) state spaces}.
+In this way, our Hoeffding-type bounds vastly generalize previous work and provide sharper constants, and our Bernstein-type bounds are new in the literature (Section \ref{sec:final}).
+Along the way we prove a novel Perron-Frobenius type limit lemma for the matrix setting (Lemmas \ref{lem:limit}, \ref{lem:simple_function}), necessitated by our assumptions of nonversibility of the chain on continuous state spaces, that may be of independent interest.

 Thus, this work can be seen as a first systematic study of concentration inequalities in the Markov-dependent matrix setting.
-Each of our results involve two bounds: one bounding an unusual noncommutative moment generating function of the form
+Each of our results involve two bounds: one bounding a noncommutative moment generating function of the form

 and one bounding the tail probabilities

 for Hermitian random matrices $X_1, \dots, X_n$ arising as functions of a Markov chain.
 We expect our results on the former to be optimal, directly generalizing the scalar setting.